A Packard with History

-When Ty Bennet sent us photos of this beauty, we were impressed by this pristine Packard.
+When Ty Bennet sent us photos of this pristine Packard, we were impressed AND intrigued.

 According to Ty, we were looking at the following: 1948 Packard 8 Station Wagon Woodie Woody.
 Restored.
 Excellent condition.
 Lexington Green Metallic paint.
 Powerful and Smooth Straight 8 engine.

 Here’s a photo of that engine…

 More from Ty: High Speed rear gear for modern touring.
 Plaid “Highlander” style interior.
 Real Wood Northern Birch rails over maple panels.
 Burl wood grained dashboard and door trim.
 Radial wide white wall tires.
 Ready for Summer touring.